mloubout/SC20Paper/response.md

 This work was conceived as an application-oriented paper based on high-level abstractions and compilation technology.
 However, unlike many other works centered on DSLs, ours builds on -- and contributes to -- what is nowadays an established framework for seismic imaging, used in industry and academia.
 Our work shows the benefits (productivity, HPC, ...) of raising the level of abstraction, so it should be relevant for SC.

-> Parallelization is pretty straightforward, uniform decomposition of relatively straightforward operation.
+> Parallelization is pretty straightforward, [...] straightforward operation.

-Our work does _not_ describe some ad-hoc MPI-based domain decomposition, but rather the _generation_ MPI parallel code from a mathematical language for solving partial differential equations.
-This requires considerable software engineering -- thousands of lines of carefully engineered code, plus tests and examples, which allow users to run on a distributed-memory system with virtually no changes to their code.
-Secondly, as explained in the paper [sections I and II-B], it's not just "classic domain decomposition": Devito also decomposes sparse functions, implements distributed numpy arrays, and performs several compiler-level optimazions for effective halo exchange.
+Our work does _not_ describe some ad-hoc MPI-based domain decomposition, but rather the _generation_ of MPI-parallel code from a mathematical language for solving PDEs.
+This requires considerable software engineering -- thousands of lines of carefully engineered code, which allow users to run on a distributed-memory system with virtually no changes to their code.
+Secondly, as explained in the paper [sections I and II-B], it's not just "classic domain decomposition": Devito also decomposes sparse functions, implements distributed numpy arrays, and applies several optimazions for effective halo exchange.
 This results in a fairly sophisticated system.

-> kernels have really high arithmetic intensity [...] not as challenging for optimization
+> really high arithmetic intensity [...] not as challenging for optimization

 High arithmetic intensity does not imply "non-challenging optimization".
 In fact, it's the opposite, even outside of seismic.
-Take high-order finite (spectral) elements for instance -- you may get an extremely high arithmetic intensity, but without tensor-product basis functions and optimizations such as sum-factorization, ultimately you'll get a notable yet misleasing GFlops/s performance, as a huge fraction of flops will stem from redundant computation (e.g., common sub-expressions, lack of code hoisting, distributivity).
+Take high-order finite (spectral) elements for instance -- you may get an extremely high arithmetic intensity, but without tensor-product basis functions and optimizations such as sum-factorization, ultimately you'll get a notable yet misleasing GFlops/s performance, since a huge fraction of flops are redundant (e.g., common sub-expressions, hoisting, contractions).
 The same story happens with our TTI.
-As we explain in the paper [section III], without capturing the cross-iteration common sub-expressions (due to high order derivatives), we would have obtained remarkable GFlops/s performance, but terrible GPoints/s.
-Detecting and scheduling such redundancies is cumbersome.
-This is also one of the reasons there is today so much interest in Devito by companies: machines (compilers) can be better than humans at optimizing away redundancies, and definitely way faster than them.
+As we explain in the paper [section III], without capturing the cross-iteration common sub-expressions due to high-order derivatives, we would have obtained remarkable GFlops/s performance, but terrible GPoints/s.
+Optimizing away such redundancies is cumbersome, and this is one of the reasons there is today so much interest in Devito by companies.

 > [...]
 MPI which is a bit behind times these days.